 Adsense Auto Ads And Other Banner Ads Placements

 If you are using Adsense and it’s the latest feature ” the auto ads placement” then you should run a survey on your website or blog.

 Ask your users if they are feeling comfortable or not.
 Also, analyze if the ads are covering the major part of the user’s device.
 If this is happening then you should look into the problem.

-Place manual codes and ensure that you are managing your ads with and Advanced Ads plugin which helps you to have complete control over your ads
+Place manual codes and make sure that you are managing your ads with and Advanced Ads plugin which helps you to have complete control over your ads

 Ditch the AMP plugin

-If you are using the AMP plugin to make your posts and pages AMP supportive, then this is the biggest reason for you to have a hike in bounce are and decrease in time spent.
+If you are using the AMP plugin to make your posts and pages AMP supportive, then this is the biggest reason for you to have a hike in bounce rate and decrease in time spent.

 AMP pages are served in an iFrame which is not so good for your visitors as it has a floating button appearing on the screen as well as the above bar makes the content area smaller.

-Many plugins conflict with the AMP plugin and you can expect a gradual decrease in the Leads too.
+Many plugins conflict with the AMP plugin and you can expect a gradual decrease in Leads too.
 Here is a guide to disable AMP without affecting SEO.

 Answer The Comments

 Always try to answer the comments you get on your posts.
 All of them.
 This will help you to create a strong community base as well as more people will try to get into the conversations which are very good for your SEO.
 Comments do affect your overall rankings as more comments are a sign of informative content.

-Also, add a subscribe to the comments checkbox so that people can join in your conversations and they receive the updates of replies via email.
+Also, add a subscribe to the comments checkbox so that people can join in with your conversations and they receive the updates of replies via email.

 Push Notifications Prompt Settings

 In case you are unfamiliar with push notifications, read this.

 Push notifications are a great way of gaining subscribers that are not willing to give their emails.
-However, if you are using push notifications services like Subscribers Push Notifications and PushEngage, make sure your users see prompt after a while.
+However, if you are using push notifications services like Subscribers Push Notifications and PushEngage, make sure your users see a prompt after a while.